zendframework/zend-expressive-hal/doc/book/intro.md

 - A `ConfigProvider` class: `Api\Books\ConfigProvider`.
 If you go this route, you will need to add an entry for this class to your `config/config.php` file.

+In the example below, we will assume that we have the following routes defined:

+- "book" will map to a single book by identifier: "/api/books/{id}"
+- "books" will map to a queryable collection endpoint: "/api/books"

 The configuration will look like this:

 ```php